marcglasberg/async_redux/README.md

 ```

 Testing is very easy.
 Just dispatch actions and wait for them to finish.
-Then, verify the new state or check if some error was thrown.
-For example:
+Then, verify the new state or check if some error was thrown:

 ```dart
 class AppState {